“How a Michigan Congressional Candidate Let ‘Dr. Death’ Off the Hook”

 .
 Severe heart, lung, kidney or liver failure

-Two bills related to doctor-prescribed suicide have been introduced in Michigan.
+Two bills (both carried over to 2018) related to doctor-prescribed suicide were introduced in Michigan.

 HB No. 4461, titled the “Death with Dignity Act.”

 HB No. 4462 which amends the code of criminal procedure.